-The Singers are an aquatic life form which can be compared to a rounded barrel with vertical ribs, somewhat reminiscent of agave cactus.
-They are between 90 and 120 cm tall for the females and 150 and 210cm for the males.
+The Singers are an aquatic life form that can be compared to a rounded barrel with vertical ribs, somewhat reminiscent of agave cactus.
+They are between 90 and 120 centimetres tall for the females and 150 and 210 centimetres for the males.
 The Singers have no optical sense, instead relying on active and passive sonar for their primary awareness with a strong 'olfactory' sense backing it up.
 Their sense of touch on their main bodies is quite poor, however.
 They have tentacles that are 150% of their body length which come in even numbers from 6 to 10, depending on heritage.
-These tentacles are quite sensitive and flexible, but relatively weak, each being capable of lifting approximately 4.5 kg at most but able to maintain a grip against 45-70 kg of force (proportionately more for the males).
+These tentacles are quite sensitive and flexible, but relatively weak, each being capable of lifting approximately 4.5 kilograms at most but able to maintain a grip against 45-70 kilograms of force (proportionately more for the males).

 The Singers have a hard, chitin-like shell for most of their lives.
 All Singers molt periodically as they grow until they reach their mature size, and this is one of the primary danger-times for immature Singers as their stinger-cells (described below) are also disabled by nature in this time.
 Females continue to molt approximately once per their home-planet's year, based on when they first became fully mature.
 It is not uncommon that elderly females are unable to regrow their chitin in the full density and/or coverage that younger females and males are capable of.